Reviews You Can Rely On

 Mowing

-How well a mower's blade works is obviously important, but so there is so much more to mowing than just cutting grass.
+How well a mower's blade works is obviously important, but there is so much more to mowing than just cutting grass.
 We check to see how well each blade cuts, how effectively each deck navigates challenging terrain like divots and ditches, and how well each mower mulches or bags your grass.
-We also measure the width and height setting of each deck.
+We mowed in short grass, tall grass, wet grass, dry grass, and even grass with leaves, all the while evaluating for the evenness of the cut, and whether it left any stragglers or stripes standing.
+We checked whether it cut in reverse and docked points if we needed to recover ground to achieve an even cut, especially over dips and bumps.

 Mulching and Bagging

-We conducted this test using both mulching and bagging modes for the mowers that have both, ensuring we use the correct blade for the task.
+We conducted this test in both mulching and bagging modes on mowers that support both, ensuring we used the correct blade for the task.

 To test bagging mode, we repeat the process, making similar passes and observing how well the system works.
-We look to see if grass escapes the bag along, how well the bag loads, if the system clogs, and how well the mower works when the bag is full.
-We also note and rank how easy it is to remove, empty, and replace each bag.
+We assess whether grass escapes the bag, how well the bag loads, whether the system clogs, and how well the mower performs when the bag is full.
+We also note and rank the ease of removing, emptying, and replacing each bag.

 Terrain Management

-It's one thing to cut beautifully consistent grass on a perfectly flat lawn, it's another to handle dips and divots.
-The width of the wheelbase and rigidity of the deck both play a role in how well a lawnmower rolls with the terrain.
+It's one thing to cut beautifully consistent grass on a perfectly flat lawn; it's another to handle dips and divots.
+The width of the wheelbase and rigidity of the deck both affect how well a lawnmower rolls with the terrain.

 To test this, we make sure each lawnmower tackles a challenging portion of the yard during our mowing tests, and then we judge and rank the results.